stealify/legacy-1-stealify-contains-bad-justjs-zerojs-stuff/README.md

 It is a Framework to Create Software that is Environemnt, Platform and even Language Agnostic. it also aims to provide methods and tools for fast adopting developing production ready Applications that Run on Petrabyte Scale.

-Examples and tutorials are node-graalvm (a NodeJs Fork that uses GraalVM and not V8!), nodejs (a Javascript Runtime for the server) and Browsers (Chromium) Focused

 ## Core Integration Points for JS / ES / Javascript / ECMAScript

 ### WASM + WASi + WASMVM(Runtime)